-“The absolute worst thing we can do with any unwanted clothing is dispose of it in the bin, even the most threadbare item,” Cristina Sabaiduc from waste charity WRAP said.
+“The absolute worst thing we can do with any unwanted clothing is dispose of it in the bin, even the most threadbare item,” Cristina Sabaiduc, waste charity WRAP.

 The world throws away 92 million tonnes of textile waste per year.
 That’s the equivalent to 11.5kg per person.

 Both cashmere and wool have naturally long fibres making them ideal to be recycled.
-Fibres have the capacity to be recycled 4 times before they become too short - at which point they make warm stuffing for cushions and
+Fibres have the capacity to be recycled 4 times before they become too short - at which point they make warm, naturally fire-retardant stuffing for cushions and mattresses.

 Recycled cashmere has an environmental impact that is 7 times lower than virgin cashmere.

-The demand for cashmere has led to widespread desertification of Mongolian grassland.
+Overgrazing has caused widespread desertification of Mongolian grassland.

 There is a ‘natural’ resource of yarn sitting in the backs of drawers all over the UK.